Approximate Projection Methods for Decentralized Optimization with Functional Constraints: Algorithm, Assumptions, and Main Results

-Here assuming doubly stochasticity of $W_k$ for all $k \ge 1$ might be too strong as finding such a $W_k$ usually requires a global view (unless the underlying graph is regular or fully connected) and not all directed graphs admit a doubly stochastic matrix \cite{GharesifardCortes}.
-We can lift this limitation by defining the weights as the following: For all $k \ge 1$,
+Note that assuming doubly stochasticity of $W_k$ for all $k \ge 1$ often requires a global view of the network (unless the underlying graph is regular or fully connected) and not all directed graphs admit a doubly stochastic matrix \cite{GharesifardCortes,AsuCDC2015}.
+The linear objective function in the epigraph formulation \eqref{eqn:probepi} allows us to lift this assumption and to use a weight-imbalanced mixing matrix.
+For example, we can assume a time-invariant network, i.e., $\Gc_k = \Gc$ for $k \ge 1$, and employ a row stochastic matrix $W$ whose entries are defined as follows:

-where $d_i(k)$ is defined in \eqref{eqn:indeg}.
-Note that this choice of weights also respects the underlying topology $\Gc_k$ for every $k$.
-Moreover, the matrices $W_k$ are row stochastic by construction, but not necessarily column stochastic.
+Note that this choice of weights also respects the underlying topology $\Gc$.
+Moreover, the matrix $W$ is not necessarily column stochastic.

 \sml{ Recall that our problems of interest involve a large number of constraints.
-Therefore, the random selection of a constraint in \eqref{eqn:algo3} serves as a computational efficient alternative to finding the most violated constraint, which typically has significantly higher per-iteration complexity.
+Therefore, the random selection of a constraint in \eqref{eqn:algo3} serves as a computationally efficient alternative to finding the most violated constraint, which typically has significantly higher per-iteration complexity.
 Another situation that necessitates the random selection approach is when the constraints are not fully given in advance, but are rather revealed in a sequential fashion (as in online optimization).}